Karl Lagerfeld

 Liz Earle, Guildford

-In addition to designing Liz Earl’s new office & distribution headquarters on the Isle of Wight, we provided architectural services for new retail outlets in conservation areas within Guildford and Ryde.
+In addition to designing Liz Earle’s new office and distribution headquarters on the Isle of Wight, Cornish Architects provided architectural services for new retail outlets within the conservation areas of Guildford and Ryde.

 Regent’s Park